-Let’s drop the puck.
-As we count down the last days of 2022, we wanted to give one more standing ovation for the 50th Anniversary of Title IX.
-As experts in hockey facility design, we saw this moment change the game for good, starting with a goal for equitably designed facilities that invest in the best athletes, regardless of gender.
+In honor of Women’s History Month, let’s drop the puck and give one more standing ovation for last year’s 50th Anniversary of Title IX.
+As hockey facility designers, we saw this moment change the game for good, starting with a goal for equitably designed facilities that invest in the best athletes, regardless of gender.

 Rethink the Rink

 JLG Architects has been at the helm of hockey facility and rink design for over three decades, and we’ve been happy to steer the change.
-As we envision a new year, we want to ensure female athletes are no longer sitting on the sidelines of facilities made for men – or searching for space to play at all.
+As we envision a brighter 2023, we want to ensure female athletes are no longer sitting on the sidelines of facilities made for men – or searching for space to play at all.

-“Nobody has had the opportunity to do a lot of design for women’s hockey,” said JLG’s Randy Lieberg, the country’s only Certified Ice Technician Architect and a Certified Ice Rink Manager.
+“Nobody has had the opportunity to do a lot of design for women’s hockey,” said JLG’s Randy Lieberg, the country’s only Certified Ice Technician and a Certified Ice Rink Manager who is also a registered architect.
 “Although several universities have dedicated funding and space for women’s programs, in comparison to men’s hockey, women’s hockey has been woefully underserved by proper facilities.”

-Throughout her youth hockey career, she subconsciously normalized the inconvenience, and at times, the humiliation of inequitable facilities that put an unwelcome target on her back.
+Throughout her youth hockey career, the humiliation of inequitable facilities often put an unwelcome target on her back.

 “When I was the only girl playing with boys, they put me in a storage closet and they were required to put a magnet on it that said, ‘girl’s locker room’ – and it was pink.
 That’s great to notify everybody, but then all the boys would come knocking on my door trying to get me to come out,” Trubiano recounted.